Christ-Mind-Teachings/cmi-acim/index.md

 masthead: home
 title: "A Course in Miracles: Sparkly Edition"
 fb:
   desc: "The CMI Library includes the ACIM Sparkly Edition.
 Use of Terms, Text, Workbook, and Manual.
-All books are fully searchable and supports annotation and bookmarks."
+All books are fully searchable and support annotation and bookmarks."
   image:
     - acim/manual-toc.jpg
     - acim/text-toc.jpg